pseuxide/pseuxide.github.io/_posts/2024-06-10-defeating_a_heavily_obfuscated_keygenme_binary.md

 ![analyzed_main](analyzed_main.png)
 _analyzed main logic pseudocode_

-Since I wasnt able to locate the buffer in pseudocode, I decided to read assembly from here.
+Since the buffer representation is screwed up in pseudocode, I decided to read disassembly from now.
-The assembly was not heavily obfuscated so I should be fine locating the logic without utilizing any advanced scripts.
+The disassembly was not heavily obfuscated so I should be fine locating the logic without utilizing any advanced scripts.
 Indeed, it didnt take me much time to find verification process.
 I already done commenting and renaming, yet the image below is the correspoinding part determining `v4`.